chobbledotcom/vegan-prestwich/place/chips-at-no-8.md

 - "Saturday: 17:00 - 20:00"
 - "Sunday: CLOSED"
 ---

+[August 2024](https://www.instagram.com/p/C-Z8q5LNKAk) "After getting a takeaway the other night we decided to try the dining in experience @chipsno8 - great stuff!
+I had the tempeh tacos and my date had the mushroom pie.
+Remember to ask for the chips to be vegan though as they do fry in animal fat by default! 😬💚"

 [July 2024:](https://www.instagram.com/p/C9xpC8At3XX/) "Chips and French mushroom pie with mushy peas and curry sauce from @chipsno8 .
 Remember you have to ask for your chips in vegetable oil for them to be vegan.
 Worth the wait though - the curry sauce in particular was excellent! 💚"